 This is an area most sellers overlook when it comes to promoting their eBay business, but they’re all missing out.

-I will share all the tips for doing this the right way in part 2 of this guide, coming up next week!
+I will share all the tips for doing this the right way in part 2 of this guide (check it out here – “how to sell more on eBay”), coming up next week!